s2ward/tibia/README.md

 [hotkeys.json](https://github.com/s2ward/tibia/blob/main/hotkeys.json)

-To find all the tricky and secret single-word keywords, I've made a hotkey preset you can import into your personal hotkey file.
+To find tricky, hidden single-word keywords, I've made a hotkey preset you can import into your personal hotkey file.

-See it in action on YouTube [here](https://youtu.be/YMx6i2K9K00?t=41)
+## See it in action on YouTube [here!](https://youtu.be/YMx6i2K9K00?t=41)

 It consists of strings of unique words with a maximum of 255 characters.
 - These strings are populated to Action-Bar buttons.